Prairie Dogs & the Plague

 Prairie dogs are not only carriers of plague, it also threatens their health.
 The disease has the potential to wipe out entire colonies.
 This significantly effects populations, proving detrimental to another important species – the black-footed ferret.
 This special native ferret is one of the most endangered species in North America.
 It depends entirely on prairie dogs for its food and shelter.

 A vaccine has been created in efforts to protect prairie dogs and the species that depend upon them, as well as to prevent the spread of the plague to human populations.
 This treatment, which involves injecting pellets with the vaccine and spreading them out to colonies for the small mammals to eat, has proved effective.
 The U.S. Fish and Wildlife Service is now treating prairie dogs all over Colorado.

-The plague may always be something we have to reckon with here in the West, but there are measures we can take to protect our families and pets.
+The plague may always be something we have to reckon with, but there are measures we can take to protect our families and pets.
 First of all, never assume that a rodent population is not disease carrying, plague or otherwise.
 You should also avoid rodent habitats whenever possible and follow the subsequent steps:

 – Eliminate nesting places for rodents around your home

 – Avoid picking up or touching dead animals

 – Wear gloves if you must handle sick or dead animals

 – Use insect repellent to prevent flea bites

 – Protect your pets, treat cats and dogs for fleas regularly and keep them away from rodent habitats, such as prairie dog colonies